prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 thus uses the same `__tmp_hash` overwrite mechanics.
 To allow overwrites for the topology determination label, a custom label named `__tmp_topology` can be generated, following the same idea.

+The `externalLabelName` should be added by default to allow debugging.
+It also gives some general, valuable insights for multi-zone setups.

 ### Generated configuration